PoeticSubterfuge/documentation/README.md

 # Introduction
-The PoeticSubterfuge project includes a number of virtual machine images.
-You will find download links for all of them below.
+The PoeticSubterfuge project includes a number of virtual machine images, scripts, templates, and definitions.
+You will find download links for all of the OVA images below.
 Once downloaded, the chunks for each OVA must be decrypted and re-assembled.
 You can do this manually with [7-Zip](http://www.7-zip.org/a/7z1604-x64.msi), or via the download scripts/funtions located in each repository.
 ## Download Links
 All images are packaged as OVAs.
 Then encrypted and chunked (2GB) using 7-Zip.
 Just download all chunks and re-assemble.
 ### Kali Landing Point